franpanteli/CodingNomads-python-201/README.md

 ## Projects

-- **[Crash Blossoms CLI](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Crash_Blossoms_CLI)**: this project was the result of following a Crashblossoms CLI tutorial in the course.
-This leveraged a title-case function, to generate “Crash Blossom”-style headlines.
-This repeatedly asked user for input text, which was capitalised according to headline conventions
+- **[Crash Blossoms CLI](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Crash_Blossoms_CLI)**: this project was the result of following a Crash Blossoms CLI tutorial in the course.
+This leveraged a title-case function to generate “Crash Blossom”-style headlines.
+This repeatedly asked the user for input text, which was capitalised according to headline conventions

-- **[Python REST API Tutorial (Automation Tools)](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Python_REST_API_Tutorial_(Automation_Tools))**: this project (webpage.py) used `http` GET requests, to retrieve a randomly generated dog image url and famous quote.
-These were parsed into an html file, outputted onto the user’s desktop.
-These APIs were selected due to their lack of key requirements, high potential use cases and readable documentation.
+- **[Python REST API Tutorial (Automation Tools)](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Python_REST_API_Tutorial_(Automation_Tools))**: this project (webpage.py) used `HTTP` GET requests to retrieve a randomly generated dog image url a and famous quote.
+These were parsed into an HTML file, outputted to the user’s desktop.
+These APIs were selected due to their lack of key requirements, high potential use cases, and readable documentation.
 In the case that too many API requests were made, it was recommended to use a VPN.
-When ran in the browser, the html file this project generated contained a random famous quote and dog image
+When run in the browser, the HTML file this project generated contained a random famous quote and a dog image

-- **[Rock Paper Scissors Game](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Rock_Paper_Scissors_Game)**: this is a CLI-based rock paper scissors game.
-Users input a number representing their hand and the computer generates a random choice (its hand).
-The `determine_winner()` function was then defined and called to compare these hands, print them to the console and output the winner
+- **[Rock Paper Scissors Game](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Rock_Paper_Scissors_Game)**: this is a CLI-based rock-paper-scissors game.
+Users input a number representing their hand, and the computer generates a random choice (its hand).
+The `determine_winner()` function was then defined and called to compare these hands, print them to the console, and output the winner

 - **[File Counter](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/file_counter)**: the first purpose of this project was to analyse desktop file types.
 This was implemented by outputting an SQL file to summarise desktop file counts and types.
 The Data_Analysis.py file outputted summary statistics of this file, such as the most common desktop file type.
-The second purpose of this project was to move desktop files of the same type, that occurred in a quantity of five or more, into their own desktop directory.
-This used the `pathlib` module, to iterate through desktop files and create relevant directories
+The second purpose of this project was to move desktop files of the same type that occurred in a quantity of five or more into their own desktop directory.
+This used the `pathlib` module to iterate through desktop files and create relevant directories

 - **[Making the Enumerate Function](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/making_the_enumerate_function.py)**: this project recreated the Python `enumerate()` function, implementing iteration with indices.
 This defined a function (`my_enumerate()`) which returned a list of tuples, that could be used in the same way as the native Python `enumerate()` function.
-This project includes three .py files, my_enumerate.py (containing the defined function) and for_loops.py and range_length.py.
+This project includes three .py files: my_enumerate.py (containing the defined function), for_loops.py, and range_length.py.
 The latter two were written while working with the `enumerate()` function documentation

 ---